magento/merchdocs/src/marketing/email-template-list.md

 title: Email Template List
 ---

-The list of email templates is organized alphabetically by Magento module.
+The list of email templates is organized alphabetically by module.

 ## Amazon_Payment